ProvableHQ/leo/docs/rfc/001-initial-strings.md

 Strings (and characters) are common in programming languages.
 Use cases for Leo include
-simple ones like URLs and token ticker symbols, and more complex ones like edit distance in strings representing proteins and zero-knowledge proofs of occurrences of patterns in textual logs.
+simple ones like URLs and token ticker symbols, and more complex ones like Bech32 encoding, edit distance in strings representing proteins, and zero-knowledge proofs of occurrences or absences of patterns in textual logs.
 _[TODO: Add more use cases if needed.]_

 # Design